+Confusion Matrix for Decision Tree Results – Airline Choice Model 2 (Korean LCC vs Others)

-IIIc: Logistic Regression:
+Logistic Regression

-Our response variable is set to be binary; the expected result is more appropriate to be a curve instead of straight regression line.
+Our response variable is set to be binary for the airport choice, and the expected result is more appropriate to be a curved line instead of a straight regression line.
 Thus, we chose to apply logistic models for our study.
 We then used AIC and BIC scores to compare between models.
-These scores help choose the best subsets regression.
+These scores help to choose the best subsets in our regression.
 AIC estimates a constant plus the relative distance between the unknown true likelihood function of the data and the fitted likelihood function of the model, so that a lower AIC means a model is closer to the truth.
-BIC is an estimate of a function of the posterior probability of a model being true, under a certain Bayesian setup, so that a lower BIC also means that a model is considered to be more likely to be the true model (Dziak, 2019).
+BIC is an estimate of a function of the posterior probability of a model being true, under a certain Bayesian setup, so that a lower BIC also means that a model is more likely to be the true model (Dziak, 2019).
+We have also considered the adjusted R2 where it pays a price for the inclusion of unnecessary variables in the model.

-Airport choice:
+Logistic Regression - Airport choice model: